-Horticultural Art Society of Colorado Springs, Inc. (HAS) is a non-profit organization supported by memberships dues and proceeds from our plant sale and other activities, founded in 1962 by local horticulturalists, both amateur and professional.
+Horticultural Art Society of Colorado Springs, Inc. (HAS) is a non-profit organization supported by membership dues, proceeds from our plant sale, and other activities, founded in 1962 by local horticulturalists, both amateur and professional.

 Our membership is open to all who have an interest in gardening.
 HAS members are dedicated to learning about appropriate plant materials and cultivation methods for the Pikes Peak region and enriching our community by sharing this knowledge.